cacilhas/rayframe/README.md

 frame.Mainloop(scene)
 ```

-`scene` can be any structure point.
+`scene` can be any structure pointer.

 ### Scene